AndreNovaisBrito/AndreNovaisBrito/README.md

 - 🔭 I’m currently working on a project to track government tax
 - 🌱 I’m currently learning about server management in my home-lab
-- 👯 I’m looking to collaborate on developer tools
+- 👯 I’m looking to collaborate on low level programming
 - 💬 Ask me about anything
 - 📫 How to reach me: Contact me by e-mail at novaisandre.dev@gmail.com
 - ⚡ Fun fact: I'm a learning addict